At only 36 years of age, the founder behind one of the most viral social media platforms now has a net worth of $16.2 billion.

 ByteDance owns several social networking applications that operate exclusively in China.
 They also worked on releasing a WeChat rival called FlipChat, and then another video-messaging app called Duoshan in 2019, due to the sudden popularity of digital mediums like social media and online gaming like goldenslot.
 Zhang’s privately-held company is backed by several noteworthy shareholders such as Sequoia Capital China, SoftBank Group Corp., KKR & Co. and General Atlantic.

 Through his successful business partnerships, TikTok became the most downloaded iOS app worldwide.
 By September 2018, TikTok had surpassed Facebook, Instagram, YouTube, and Snapchat in monthly installs, with more than one billion downloads.
+Tiktok users are very much interested in increasing their engagement and growing their profile.
+That’s why users are looking for growth tools like Tikfuel or other alternatives for faster growth.

 When asked for advice on how to achieve success such as his, Zhang Yiming had this to say.